 The American Boxer Club (ABC) was formed in 1935 and gained acceptance by the AKC in the same year.
 In the early days, there was a lot of controversy within the club about the Boxer standard.
 In 1938, the club finally approved a new standard.
 The latest revisions of the standard were in 2005.
 Today, the Boxer ranks 7th among the 155 breeds and varieties registered by the AKC.

-The Boxer is described as a "hearing" guard dog, meaning he's alert and watchful.
-When he's not clowning for you, he's dignified and self-assured.
-With children, he's playful and patient.
-Strangers are greeted with a wary attitude, but he responds politely to friendly people.
-He's aggressive only in defense of his family and home.
+The Boxer is described as a "hearing" guard dog, meaning they're alert and watchful.
+When they're not clowning for you, they're dignified and self-assured.
+With children, they're playful and patient.
+Strangers are greeted with a wary attitude, but they respond politely to friendly people.
+They're aggressive only in defense of their family and home.

 Boxers are generally healthy, but like all breeds, they're prone to certain health conditions.
 Not all Boxers will get any or all of these diseases, but it's important to be aware of them if you're considering this breed.

 - Cancer.
 Boxers are especially prone to the developing mast cell tumors, lymphoma, and brain tumors.
 White Boxers and Boxers with excessive white markings can be sunburned and may even develop skin cancer.
-If your Boxer is light-colored, apply sunscreen on his ears, nose, and coat when he goes outdoors.
+If your Boxer is light-colored, apply sunscreen on their ears, nose, and coat when they go outdoors.